500px/legacy-api-documentation/endpoints/photo/POST_photos_upload.md

 # Photo Resources
     POST photos/upload
+NOTE: This endpoint has been **deprecated**.

 ## Description
-This is a new photo upload endpoint.
-It is currently in beta.
-Create a new photo on behalf of the user and upload a file.
+Creates a new photo on behalf of the user and upload a file.
 **file** parameter is passed in multipart/form-data, other parameters are passed as query parametrs or multipart/form-data.

 ***